rbernierZulu/pg_conf_Seattle-2024/README.md

  # PASS Summit, Seattle 2024
  This is a repository for my talk at this particular venue, which is taking place at the sametime and place
-- WORKING WITH POSTGRESQL AS A JSON DOCUMENT STORE
+- Working With Postgresql As A Json Document Store